| Title: | Mixed-Effects REML Incorporating Generalized Inverses |

 gives the sampling variances of these transformed (co)variance components.

-A single column matrix
+A single column matrix of first derivatives of

 the transformed (co)variance parameters (nu) with respect to the